Tanmai019/concrete-slump-strength-prediction/README.md

 # Project Overview

-Concrete quality depends heavily on mix composition and workability.
-Traditional concrete testing can be time-consuming, so this project explores machine learning as a faster data-driven method for estimating concrete slump and compressive strength.
+Concrete quality and workability depend heavily on material composition and environmental factors.
+Traditional concrete testing can be time-consuming and resource-intensive, so this project explores machine learning as a faster predictive approach for estimating concrete slump behavior and compressive strength.

 The workflow includes: